ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 }
 ~~~

-Note that `sd_hash` is the digest using `sd_alg` of the `sd_claims` which are either Partially or Fully Redacted in the Presented SD-CWT.

-The `cnonce` and `audience` are essential to assure the Verifier that the Holder is currently in control of the associated confirmation method, and that the holder intended to disclose the SD-CWT to the Verifier.

-Note that `cnonce` is a `bstr` and MUST be treated as opaque to the Holder.
+The `cnonce` is a `bstr` and MUST be treated as opaque to the Holder.

-The details associated with these protocol parameters are out of scope for this document.

 # SD-CWT Validation